 by A. L. Frink

 On July 31 Amanda would have celebrated her 15th birthday.
-Usually a child’s birthdays is a millstone where we celebrate another year in their life.
+Usually a child’s birthdays is a milestone where we celebrate another year in their life.
 Amanda’s birthday becomes a remembrance of her birth and the beautiful gift she was to our family.

 Amanda, So Loved, So Missed